panosgjuras/Perceived_safety_choices/README.md

 <img src="https://user-images.githubusercontent.com/63541107/186911587-1eb1dbb3-eba1-492e-9cd1-d1ef76c13990.png" height="450">

-The Perceived Safety Choices repository contains:
+**The Perceived Safety Choices repository contains:**
 - survey_design
-- [raw_data](): collected survey data per survey block
+- [raw_data](https://github.com/panosgjuras/Perceived_safety_choices/tree/main/raw_data): collected survey data per survey block
 - [psafe_models](https://github.com/panosgjuras/Perceived_safety_choices/tree/main/psafe_models): it contains the data processing of perceived safety rating data + data analysis of perceived safety ratings in R using [Rchoice](https://github.com/cran/Rchoice) package.
 The output of this analysis are the beta parameters per mode + figures are included in the folder.
 - [choice_models](https://github.com/panosgjuras/Perceived_safety_choices/tree/main/choice_model): it contains data processing of choice data + model development using [PandasBiogeme](https://github.com/michelbierlaire/biogeme).
 The output of this analysis is beta parameters of choice model
-- [datasets](): datasets of perceived safety ratings, sociodemographic characteristics and mode choices
+- [datasets](https://github.com/panosgjuras/Perceived_safety_choices/tree/main/datasets): datasets of perceived safety ratings, sociodemographic characteristics and mode choices.
+These datasets can be used in other road networks (no need for new data collection).
-- [network_analysis](): using [pyshp](https://github.com/GeospatialPython/pyshp), shps of nodes and links, in a very specific data format (see network examples), are imported to estimate perceived safety per link.
+- [network_analysis](https://github.com/panosgjuras/Perceived_safety_choices/tree/main/network_analysis): using [pyshp](https://github.com/GeospatialPython/pyshp), shps of nodes and links, in a very specific data format (see network examples), are imported to estimate perceived safety per link.
 The user has to provide these shp and run the code.
-The output of this process are xml network file ([lxml toolkit](https://github.com/lxml/lxml) is used) capable for MATSim simualtions and csv file, which can be imported in QGIS and joined with shp for mapping purposes.
+The output of this process are xml network file ([lxml toolkit](https://github.com/lxml/lxml) is used) capable for [MATSim](https://github.com/matsim-org) simualtions and csv file, which can be imported in GIS and joined with shp for mapping purposes.

-+++ contribution to MATSim
+- prediction_routing

+You can run all the steps of the Perceived Safety Choices model from [Perceived_safety_choice_model.py](https://github.com/panosgjuras/Perceived_safety_choices/blob/main/Perceived_safety_choice_model.py).
+Analytical instructions are included there.

++++ The contribution to MATSim is under development.
+In essense, it is an updated version of [Bicycle](https://github.com/matsim-org/matsim-libs/tree/master/contribs/bicycle) contribution following a more universal approach fully based on perceived safety parameter and covering all micro-mobility modes.

 5. paperz about the model and presentations